useR2020NYC/proposal/proposal.md

 Lore Dirick is a Senior Data Science Curriculum Writer for WeWork’s Flatiron School.
 She previously worked as a Curriculum Lead for online data science school DataCamp, where she built out the R and Python curriculum and taught online data science courses to over 80,000 students.
 Lore has attended 2 UseR conferences, was committee member for PyData NYC 2017 and Scipy 2018, and has given talks and workshops at several meetups in NYC.

-### [Dmitriy Gorenshteyn](https://www.linkedin.com/in/dimagor), Senior Data Scientist at Memorial Sloan Kettering Cancer Center.
+### [Dmitriy Gorenshteyn](https://www.linkedin.com/in/dimagor), Lead Data Scientist at Memorial Sloan Kettering Cancer Center.
+Dmitriy is a Lead Data Scientist in the Strategy & Innovation department at Memorial Sloan Kettering Cancer Center.
+At MSK, he develops predictive models for initiatives aimed at improving patient care.
+He also leads R workshops, presenters series, and hackathons to empower the data community at MSK.
+Prior to this role, Dmitriy received his PhD in Quantitative & Computational Biology at Princeton University.

 ### [Jennifer Hill](https://www.linkedin.com/in/jennifer-hill-0a419310), Professor of Applied Statistics and Data Science at NYU; Co-Director, PRIISM Center; Co-Director, A3SR MS Program.